Nirjala Ekadashi Vrat

 On this day we should worship Lord Vishnu and keep fast for 24 hours abstaining from food and water the fast starts on Ekadasi sunrise and ends on the next day (Dwadasi) sunrise.
 On the preceding day that is on the 10th lunar day after performing evening prayer, one meal is taken, and the next day keeps the strict fast and offers pooja to Lord Vishnu to ensure happiness, prosperity, and forgiveness of sins.

 This year 2022, Nirjala Ekadashi fast is on June 10th Friday.

 - It is auspicious for devotees to bathe in holy rivers.

 - Get up early in the morning, after taking bath to wear yellow clothes, and worship Lord Vishnu.

 - Devotees remain awake the whole night and sing praises of Vishnu or meditate on his image.

 - You can worship Vishnu Yantras, chant “Om Namo Bhagavate Vasudevaya” or chant Hare Krishna Maha-Mantra.

-- Donate clothes, food grains, umbrellas, hand-fans, pitchers filled with water, gold etc. to Brahmins.
+- Donate clothes, food grains, umbrellas, hand-fans, pitchers filled with water, gold, etc. to Brahmins.

 Legend has it that Bhima, the second of Pandava brothers, wanted to observe Ekadasi fasting but still eat food.
-But fasting and eating was not possible.
+But fasting and eating were not possible.
 So Sage Vyasa advised Bhim to observe Nirjala Ekadasi fasting which falls during the waxing phase (Shukla Paksha) in Jyeshta month as it has the benefits of observing all the 24 Ekadasis.
-Thus Bhim was able to get the benefits of all Ekadasis by observing Nirjala Ekadasi. thus it is also called Bhimseni Ekadashi, Bhima Ekadashi or Pandava Ekadashi.
+Thus Bhim was able to get the benefits of all Ekadasis by observing Nirjala Ekadasi. thus it is also called Bhimseni Ekadashi, Bhima Ekadashi, or Pandava Ekadashi.